marsch/Architecture/evaluations/ComponentQualityGuidelines.md

 # Quality Guidelines for Integration Components

-## Component Description and Documentation Duidelines
+## Component Description and Documentation Guidelines

 Component repository should have following in it:
 1. Logo - 128x128 PNG file with transparent background